 4) Necessary and sufficient conditions for network localizability are established.
-SA-RoD-based SNL is transformed into an edge-based problem, where distances and lengths of all edges are variables to be localized.
-Under the assumption of connected SA/RoD constraints, it can be reduced to two sub-problems of finding distances and bearings, respectively (Algorithm $\ref{alg:loca}$, Algorithm $\ref{alg:locd}$).
-In particular, if the SA index set is connected over the underlying graph, the problem corresponds to solving a linear equation (Theorem $\ref{snllp}$).
-If both the SA index set and the RoD index set are disconnected, it can be transformed into a polynomial equation on a space whose dimension depends on the number of connected components (Algorithm $\ref{alg:locdis}$, Theorem $\ref{snlqp2}$).
+The SNL problem with SA and RoD measurements is reformulated as an edge-based optimization problem by utilizing the cycle basis matrix (Theorem $\ref{equv1}$).
+The connectivity of the SA (RoD) index sets is shown to be essential for decomposing the edge-based problem into two subproblems of finding distances and bearings, respectively.
+In particular, if the SA index set is connected over the underlying graph, the centralized SNL problem reduces to solving linear equations (Theorem $\ref{snllp}$).
+Furthermore, a two-stage distributed SNL protocol with global convergence is proposed for sensor networks with connected SA index sets (Theorem \ref{con_dis_SNL}).

 The remainder of this paper is organized as follows.
-Section 2 introduces SA-RoD rigidity theory, including the effects of bipartitions, shape uniqueness, generic property and construction of globally SA-RoD rigid frameworks.
+Section 2 introduces SA-RoD rigidity theory, including the effects of node bipartition, shape uniqueness, generic property, and construction of globally SA-RoD rigid frameworks.
 Section 3 formulates the SA-RoD-based SNL problem.
-An edge-based analysis via graph cycle basis is performed.
-Furthermore, localization algorithms are discussed according to the connectivity of constraints.
+An edge-based analysis via a graph cycle basis is performed.
+Furthermore, localization algorithms are discussed based on the connectivity of constraints.
 Section 4 provides some simulating examples.
-Section 5 ends this article with conclusions and some suggestions on future work.
+Section 5 concludes this article with some suggestions on future research.